LoopKit/loopdocs/docs/installing.md

 If you used another option, find the Loop folder on your computer and double click on Loop.xcodeproj

 A warning may appear asking if you really want to open it, click Open.
-XCode will open the project, and take a few moments to organize the files.
+Xcode will open the project, and take a few moments to organize the files.

 ![Loop Open](img/loop_open.jpg)

-Once XCode has finished indexing, the Loop project will appear in the far left column.
+Once Xcode has finished indexing, the Loop project will appear in the far left column.
 Click on the blue Loop icon, and then click on the file called Loop.xcconfig.
-The middle portion of XCode window will populate and this is where you will find the MAIN_APP_BUNDLE_IDENTIFIER.
+The middle portion of Xcode window will populate and this is where you will find the MAIN_APP_BUNDLE_IDENTIFIER.
 The default is com.loopkit

 ![Main App Bundle ID](img/main_app_id.jpg)